The Job of Anxiety

 I wonder what would happen if you did something different.
 I wonder how this anxiety would respond if you invited it to sit down for coffee and share with you what it’s concerns are.
 I wonder if this anxiety part of you would change if it felt that you could really hear it.

-Interested in Understanding Your Anxiety?
+Interested in Understanding Your Anxiety Differently?